anfibiacreativa/web-fragments-react-migration-path/README.md

 This will build the client-side shell and the server, and will start the server on port `8080`.

+### Local devcontainer with Docker

+Make sure [Docker] is installed in your system.
+Go to the root of the project and run

+`docker build -t web-fragments-shell-app . `

+You can then run

+`pnpm i && pnpm build && pnpm start`

 ## Application design

 The e-commerce application consists of a `store` route featuring a catalog and the shopping cart area.

 ![webfragments_demo_homepage](https://github.com/user-attachments/assets/1990859c-ce48-49b5-8c99-0d53a82c6625)

 Catalog cards link directly to the product detail page.
 ![webfragments_demo_detail](https://github.com/user-attachments/assets/174c2487-8043-44bc-a546-91e41b02233b)

 ## Application structure